 Download the Veeam Endpoint Backup Free 1.5 from here

-If your Windows 10 surface/laptop is in the standby mode at the time of backup job schedule then Veeam Endpoint Backup automatically wakes your machine from sleep.
+If your Windows 10 surface/laptop is in standby mode at the time of the backup job schedule, then Veeam Endpoint Backup automatically wakes your machine from sleep.

 Recovery media contains all data required to run Microsoft Windows Recovery Environment (Windows RE).
-You can use small size USB drive to create Recovery media for Windows 10 machine.
+You can use a small size USB drive to create Recovery media for Windows 10 machines.
 I love the two checked options in the below screen capture (very helpful at times):-

 - Include network connections settings from this computer